tamer98/2-Tier-Entry-Tracker_Application/README.md

 - AWS ECR and EC2 for cloud deployment
 - GitHub Actions for CI/CD automation
 - The pipeline includes application packaging, testing, publishing to AWS ECR, and deployment to an EC2 production instance.

+Idea : Replacing an old image in a runtime environment (EC2) with a new image pulled from the ECR repository with all the necessary steps.

 ## Key Features
 - REST API-based application built with Python (Flask)